nemediano/canalREH/docs/_posts/2023-12-15-la-torre-del-elefante.md

 > “Civilized men are more discourteous than savages because they know they can be impolite without having their skulls split, as a general thing.”

-Los hombres civilizados son menos amables que los salvajes porque saben que pueden ser más descorteses sin correr el riesgo de que les partan la cabeza.
+Los hombres civilizados son menos amables que los salvajes porque saben que pueden ser descorteses sin correr el riesgo de que les partan la cabeza; por regla general.

 #### La culpabilidad de una raza sobre sus hombros

 > “And suddenly all fear and repulsion went from him, to be replaced by a great pity.
 What this monster was, Conan could not know, but the evidences of its sufferings were so terrible and pathetic that a strange aching sadness came over the Cimmerian, he knew not why.
 He only felt that he was looking upon a cosmic tragedy, and he shrank with shame, as if the guilt of a whole race were laid upon him.”

 Y súbitamente todo el miedo y el asco se convirtieron en una profunda compasión.
-Conan no sabía quién era ese monstruo, pero era tan evidente su terrible y patético sufrimiento que, sin saber por qué, le embargó una abrumadora tristeza.
+Conan no sabía quién era ese monstruo, pero era tan evidente su terrible y patético sufrimiento, que sin saber por qué, le embargó una abrumadora tristeza.
 Sintió que estaba presenciando una tragedia cósmica y sintió vergüenza, como si la culpa de toda una raza hubiera caído sobre él.

 ### Tropes literarios incluidos